Welcome your guests on Halloween with a spooky touch of Black Goth Succulents.

 Echinopsis ancistrophora ‘Arachnacantha’ has an exquisite spidery pattern.
 The name Arachnacantha hints at its appearance matching a spider.
 It is a spooky succulent that has a small, round cactus with spider-like thorns.
 The dark color of Arachnacantha deepens with bright sunlight.

 Arachnacantha is not fond of the colder months, albeit it is the best for display on Halloween.
 If you are living in an area with chilling temperatures in the fall as well as winter, make sure you have kept it inside.
-In the winter season, this succulent plant becomes inactive and requires care next to none.
+In the winter season, these black goth succulents become inactive and requires care next to none.

 These plants have an ability to stand up to nutrient-poor soil and extreme drought.
-These grumpy plants are also tolerant of the cold weather compared to other succulent plants available.
+These grumpy plants are also tolerant of the cold weather in comparison to others.

 Sempervivum is monocarpic, which signifies that it perishes after they have blossomed.
 Since this plant cultivates through offsets so rapidly though, its dying rosettes are seldom visible.